getfem/getfem/doc/sphinx/source/userdoc/gasm_high.rst

 In order to use this functionality, the user have first to declare to the workspace or to the model object an interpolate transformation which described the map between the current integration point and the point lying on the same mesh or on another mesh.

 Different kind of transformations can be described.
 Several kinds of transformations has been implemented.
 The first one, described hereafter is a transformation described by an expression.
 A second one corresponds to the raytracing contact detection (see :ref:`ud-model-contact-friction_raytrace_inter_trans`).
-Some other transformations (neighbour element and element extrapolation) are describe in the next sections.
+Some other transformations (neighbor element and element extrapolation) are describe in the next sections.

 The transformation defined by an expression can be added to the workspace or the model thanks to the command::